LaurentRDC/scikit-ued/docs/source/api.rst

 Structure manipulation
 ======================

+.. currentmodule:: crystals

-Structure manipulation is done through the following classes:
+Structure manipulation is provided by the `crystals <https://crystals.rtfd.io>`_ library.
+A summary of the documentation is provided below.

 .. autosummary::
     :toctree: classes/